Recreation guide to District lands

 This area is of regional significance for large populations of bald eagles, ospreys, wading birds and other wetland-dependent species.
 Eighteen listed species live within the area, including wood stork, sandhill crane, black bear, fox squirrel and eastern indigo snake.

-- Seasonal hunting, fishing (handicapped accessible), hiking, bicycling, horseback riding, boating, wildlife viewing and primitive camping at designated locations. more info
+- Seasonal hunting, fishing (handicapped accessible), hiking, bicycling, horseback riding, boating and wildlife viewing at designated locations. more info

 - Boating and canoeing opportunities are available on Lochloosa Lake; however, there are no launches located on the property.

 - Within the Grove Park portion of this property, hiking, bicycling, horseback riding and wildlife viewing are allowed.

 - Off-road vehicles (including motorcycles and all-terrain or track vehicles) are not allowed.